MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/QoS-in-Teams.md

 Quality of Service (QoS) in Microsoft Teams enables you to prioritize real-time network traffic that's sensitive to network delays over traffic that's less sensitive.
 For example, you'd prioritize voice and video streams over downloading a new app (where an extra second to download isn't that noticeable).

 QoS uses Windows Group Policy Objects and port-based Access Control Lists (ACLs) to identify and mark all packets in real-time streams.
-This method ensures that voice, video, and screen share streams are allocated a dedicated portion of network bandwidth.
+This method ensures that voice, video, and screen share streams receive a dedicated portion of network bandwidth.

 If you support a large group of users who are experiencing any of the problems described in this article, then you should implement QoS.
 A small business with few users might not need QoS, but should consider it if experiencing network delays.